-Holding the swab stick halfway down, use your free hand to open your vagina and gently insert the tip of the swab about 4-5cm (about the length of your thumb, similar to inserting a tampon).
+Holding the swab stick halfway down, use your free hand to open your vagina/ genitals and gently insert the tip of the swab about 4-5cm (about the length of your thumb).

 Most people find it easy and comfortable to do.
 If you experience any pain, then draw the swab back a bit until it is more comfortable or ask your healthcare provider to assist.